Radoslav Kirilov

-Radoslav Kirilov Kirilov (Радослав Кирилов Кирилов; born 29 June 1992) is a Bulgarian professional footballer who plays as a winger for Levski Sofia.
+Radoslav Kirilov Kirilov (Радослав Кирилов Кирилов; born 29 June 1992) is a Bulgarian professional footballer who plays as a winger for Bulgarian First League club Levski Sofia.

 Kirilov was signed by Serie A club ChievoVerona from Rimini in 2010, but was unable to break into the first team and spent time on loan with Lumezzane, Carpi, Venezia, Cremonese, Südtirol, Beroe and Pirin Blagoevgrad, before joining Vis Pesaro permanently after his release by Chievo in June 2018.
 He then joined Slavia Sofia in January 2019.
 After that he joined CSKA 1948 in August 2022.
 He is now playing for Levski Sofia.

 After representing Bulgaria at under-19 and under-21 levels, Kirilov made his senior international debut against Belarus in November 2016.

-Career
+Club career

 Rimini

 In 2009–10 season, Kirilov earned 7 appearances for Rimini Calcio in the Lega Pro Prima Divisione.

 Chievo and loans

 Kirilov signed for Chievo Verona in July 2010, on free transfer.
 In 2010–11 season, he scored eight goals in 25 appearances for the under-20s team in the Campionato Nazionale Primavera.
 Kirilov made his first team debut in a 2–0 2010–11 Coppa Italia win over Sassuolo Calcio on 28 October 2010, coming on as a substitute for Davide Moscardelli.

 On 11 July 2012, Kirilov joined A.C.
-Lumezzane on a 1-year loan deal.
+Lumezzane on a one-year loan deal.

-On 10 July 2014 he was signed by U.S. Cremonese on loan for a season.
+On 10 July 2014, he was signed by U.S. Cremonese on loan for a season.

-On 10 June 2016 Kirilov returned to Bulgaria, signing a year long loan with Beroe Stara Zagora.
+On 10 June 2016, Kirilov returned to Bulgaria, signing a year-long loan with Beroe Stara Zagora.
 On 21 July 2017, he was loaned for a further year to another Bulgarian club, Pirin Blagoevgrad.

 Slavia Sofia

-In January 2019 Kirilov joined Slavia Sofia.
+In January 2019, Kirilov joined Slavia Sofia.

 CSKA 1948

-On 26 August 2022 Kirilov signed for CSKA 1948.
+On 26 August 2022, Kirilov signed for CSKA 1948.